openstack/barbican/README.md

 barbican
 ========

-An agent providing secure access to encryption materials.
+A server providing secure, audited access to encryption materials.